ashutoshmjain/gita/src/how.md

 ## Tips and Donations:

 Tips normally mean you are happy with your worker.
 Donations are something that show you support a cause.
 I may be wrong in my definitions - but you can't go wrong in supporting this work - either "tips" or "donations" - both are welcome.
-You will see at the bottom of each page a donation box as shown below ..
+You can use the donation box below to send money in `Satoshies` - commonly called `Sats`.
+Sats are convenient because there is no credit card involved or computations for the exchange rates - it is one simple global money for the internet.

 <lightning-widget
   name=""